 Does the shape and design of your chosen teacup alter the quality or taste of the Tea?

 Part of my interest in fine china teacups is in the aesthetics of design.
-I personally have found when using teacups from my collection that the various qualities of shape and design in different cups or mugs does change and enhance tea drinking as an experience.
+I personally have found when using teacups from my collection that the various qualities of shape and design in different cups or mugs do change and enhance tea drinking as an experience.
 There was a study done in 2019 that proved this to be true. ( The Influence of Teacup Shape on the Cognitive Perception of Tea, and the Sustainability Value of the Aesthetic and Practical Design of a Teacup Su-Chiu Yang, Li-Hsun Peng, and Li-Chieh Hsu from the Graduate School of Design, National Yunlin University of Science and Technology, Yunlin 64002, Taiwan)

 The study showed that the design of a tea-drinking vessel could have an influence on the perception of the taste and scent of the tea.

 The causal relationship between teacup design and the taste, bitterness, sweet aftertaste,

 astringency, and overall presentation of tea was explored in this study.
 The study found that the same tea being placed in cups made of the same material but of different designs would not only affect the taste, but also the bitterness, sweet aftertaste, and astringency, which in turn would influence subjects’ perception of the overall presentation of the tea.
 This proved the important relationship between teacup design and the taste of tea.

 That said, there are three main types of teacups we can choose to drink tea from – the classic, the flare and the flute.